 One of the new series for 2014 is the Sportsman, which should be out any week now.
 You may have seen the promotional photo over at IPPC; if not, I’ve reposted it here.
 I don’t know how many of the shapes are actually in production yet, but the 01 Sportsman in my hands is one of the first out the door.

-In the promo picture, from left to right, it looks like shapes 105, 01, 68, 69, 87 and 02.
+In the banner picture, from left to right, it looks like shapes 105, 01, 68, 69, 87 and 02.
 Three finishes on display: Kelly green smooth, matt walnut, and orange/brown contrast for the blast.

 K&P has shown an interest in pocket pipes almost since their founding.
 The 1905 catalog features a number of them, including outdoor pipes like the R.I.C. (which stands for Royal Irish Constabulary, the name of the official Irish police force back in the day), and indoor “opera” pipes like the Oval and the Pat.
 The oval-bowled pipes were meant to fit neatly inside one’s tail coat for smoking entr’act.